rimironenko/submit-deepracer-model-app/README.md

 # submit-deepracer-model-app

 This project is an AWS serverless application that automatically submits an AWS DeepRacer Model to a given AWS Virtual Circuit race.

+The submission is scheduled for 1 minute by Amazon EventBridge rule.
+The Lambda function code checks whether there is a running submission.
+If there is no running one, the function creates a new submission.
+If there is a running one, the function does nothing.

 The application is built and deployed with the SAM CLI.

 The project includes the following files and folders.

 - submit_model - Code for the application's Lambda function and Project Dockerfile.